-When CBS announced its 2016 fall schedule, one thing stood out, and that is that every one of the six new series' picked up star a leading heterosexual white man, save for Katherine Heigl's Doubt slated to premiere in 2017.
-The lack of diversity is mind-boggling.
-After receiving much criticism at the 2016 Television Critics' Association press tour in August over it, CBS president Glenn Geller said, "We’re very mindful at CBS about the importance of diversity and inclusion, and I’m glad we’re having this conversation first.
+When CBS announced its 2016 fall schedule, one thing stood out, and that is that every one of the six new series’ picked up star a leading heterosexual white man, save for Katherine Heigl’s Doubt, which has already been canceled.
+Although Parsons is openly gay, his character on TBBT isn’t, so the lack of diversity is mind-boggling.
+After receiving much criticism at the 2016 Television Critics’ Association press tour in August over it, CBS president Glenn Geller said, “We’re very mindful at CBS about the importance of diversity and inclusion, and I’m glad we’re having this conversation first.
 We need to do better and we know it.
 That’s really it.
-We need to do better."
+We need to do better.”

-Well, potentially putting another comedy on CBS featuring a straight white man certainly doesn't seem like the network is doing better.
+Well, potentially putting another comedy on CBS featuring a straight male character certainly doesn’t seem like the network is doing better.

 It seems more likely than not that the series will come to an end soon, so when that happens, shouldn’t it go out on a high note?
 Why bring on a prequel spinoff that may not live up to the successes of TBBT and be a total flop?
 It may be hard to say goodbye to the series as a whole and its characters, but sometimes all good things must come to an end.